jadelumof/jaderror/README.md

-- 👋 Hi, I’m @jaderror
+- 👋 Hi, I’m @jadelumof
-- 👀 I’m interested in learning more about tech world
+- 👀 I'm eager to deploy my experience in Design, Inovation and Strategy.
 - 🌱 I’m currently learning UX/UI Design and Inovation
-- 💞️ I’m looking to collaborate on whatever makes me improve my skills
+- 💞️ I’m looking to collaborate on whatever makes me show what I can do
 - 📫 How to reach me LinkedIn jadelumof

 <!---